Force over Distance: Chapter 28

 “Oh you have no idea,” O’Neill said darkly.

-“You should care,” O'Neill said, “because if Carter’s resupply mission successfully dials Destiny, it's very likely we'll be sending personnel.
+“You should care,” O'Neill said, “because if Carter’s resupply mission successfully dials Destiny, it's likely we'll be sending personnel.
 You can guess who wants to be first on that list.”

 “There are no grounds for Telford to replace me,” Young said, struggling to stay atop the conversation, let alone the situation.
-“Last time I checked, I still outranked him.”
+“Last time I checked, I outranked him.”

 “Yeah.
 Still true.
 And if he were trying to make his case by critiquing your track record, he probably wouldn’t succeed, because it’s actually pretty good, aside from one or two spectacular screw-ups.”
 O'Neill gave Young a significant look.
 “But that's not the case he's making.”